 The Bible commands us to endure hardness as good soldiers of Christ.
 The believers in the wealthy nations of our day are often soft, not hard.
 The idea of suffering is very distasteful to them.
 Some pastors and evangelists who worship their own stomach realize how much the “believers” fear any kind of suffering or discomfort.
 They preach “rapture, rapture, rapture, prosperity, health, eternal security, God loves you, unconditional, lawless grace, Jesus did it all and there is nothing for you to do.”

 Satan knows that judgment is coming.
-He does not want the believers to prepare themselves for the evil day and so he tells them there will be no evil day.
-Then when the evil day comes—and it certainly is coming!—many believers will be unable to stand or to help others to stand.
+He does not want the believers to prepare themselves for the evil day, so he tells them there will be no evil day.
+Then when the evil day comes — and it certainly is coming! — many believers will be unable to stand or to help others to stand.
 This is Satan’s motive and his strategy has been successful.

-Wherefore take unto you the whole armour of God, that ye may be able to withstand in the evil day, and having done all, to stand.
+Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand.
 (Ephesians 6:13)

 Notice that Moses was willing to suffer disgrace for the Lord’s sake, regarding such disgrace as worth more than the wealth of Egypt.
 This was because Moses was looking ahead to the reward.

 We can only keep on carrying our cross if joy is set before us.
 Our faith thinks about the joy that will be ours some day and by this joy we are able to continue to move forward.

 looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
 (Hebrews 12:2)

 Faith looks past your present comfort (if you are in one of the wealthy nations) and prepares for the persecution and tribulation that is ahead.